 Weight Watchers Online is $18.95 a month.
 My husband is also a member, so there’s about $40 a month total for our diet plans.
 The gym ended up being $30 a month for one of us and $25 for the second person, so $55 a month plus tax.
 There’s another $60 a month.
 In the end, we will be paying $100 a month, or $1200 a year, to get and stay physically fit.

 That seems insane since there are a thousand ways to stay healthy and eat well without paying a cent, BUT my husband and I need the extra help.
-We have so little willpower on our own.
+We have so little willpower on our own and would like to try exercise options before moving onto weight loss aids such as Orlistat.
 So, yes, we are paying $40 a month for an online program to keep us accountable and on track.
 And we are paying another $60 a month in the hopes that raquetball, swimming, and fitness machines will call us out of our lazy stupors.

 Keep Me Accountable